How to Keep a UK’s GMC License to Practice

 I had been working almost full time overseas for seven

-years.
+years, I was back to the UK regularly.
 I was revalidated after six and have my licence to practice

 UK for another five years.
 I am working again in London as if I never left.
 I gained useful